cagross/react-specials/README.md

 | ![Images of various prepared meat items.](images-readme/logo-express-100.png "Grocery Specials screenshot") | [Express](https://expressjs.com/)   | Web Server Environment                                                                                             |
 | ![Images of various prepared meat items.](images-readme/logo-mongodb-100.jpg "Grocery Specials screenshot") | [MongoDB](https://www.mongodb.com/) | Database                                                                                                           |

-## ⛏️ Installation <a name = "installation"></a>
+## ⛏️ Installation and Configuration <a name = "installation"></a>

 This section should help you get a copy of the project up and running on your local machine for development and testing purposes.
 The instructions are separated into those which setup the app's browse component, and those which setup the app's notify component.
+Neither component is required, i.e. you can configure the browse component for use without configuring the notify component (and vice versa).

 ### Prerequisites

 - Node.js installed on your system.
 I'm not sure on the absolute minimum version required, but I can say that to date, the majority of development has been with Node versions 12 and 13.
-- Access to a valid GMail account (or other email account).
+- Access to a valid GMail account (or other email account allowing you to send emails).
+Required for the notify component only.
 - Ability to create a MongoDB Atlas database (any plan--including the free plan--should be sufficient).
+- If you are physically located outside of the United States, the store search feature may not function properly.
+You may have to first install a VPN, enable it, and connect to a US-based location.

 ### Install the Project

-1. Clone: Clone the GitHub project to your local machine.
+1. Clone: Clone this GitHub project to your local machine.
 Here are more resources on how to do that:

 - [Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
 - [`git-clone` documentation](https://git-scm.com/docs/git-clone)